Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 19 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 19 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 104 of Meeus index or 1057 from Brown series.

-The length of the lunation is 29 days, 6 hours and 56 minutes.
+The length of this lunation is 29 days, 6 hours and 56 minutes and it is 58 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2008.
-It is 58 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 48 minutes shorter than the mean synodic month length.
 It is 21 minutes longer compared to 21st century's shortest synodic month length.

-6 days after point of apogee on 16 June 2008 at 17:33 in ♏ Scorpio.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next perigee on 1 July 2008 at 21:22 in ♊ Gemini.
+6 days since point of apogee on 16 June 2008 at 17:33 in ♏ Scorpio the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next perigee on 1 July 2008 at 21:22 in ♊ Gemini.

 The Moon is 388 005 km (241 095 mi) away from Earth and getting closer over the next 8 days until the point perigee when Earth-Moon distance is going to be 359 513 km (223 391 mi).

-1 day after ascending node on 22 June 2008 at 23:17 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 5 July 2008 at 15:53 in ♌ Leo.
+1 day after ascending node on 22 June 2008 at 23:17 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 5 July 2008 at 15:53 in ♌ Leo.

-5 days since the previous standstill on 18 June 2008 at 09:08 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.510°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.541° at the point of next northern standstill on 1 July 2008 at 21:36 in ♊ Gemini.
+5 days since the last southern standstill on 18 June 2008 at 09:08 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.510° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.541° at the point of next northern standstill on 1 July 2008 at 21:36 in ♊ Gemini.

 In 9 days on 3 July 2008 at 02:19 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.